GayathriUNT/Springboard/Final Capestone/README.md

 The image dimensions were 350 * 525, and the number of channels were 3(RGB).
 The below picture was randomly selected image from the data set.
 The image needed to be scaled down before building a model.
 ![image](https://user-images.githubusercontent.com/59039411/147049582-5c5ac28b-1507-4b28-b14d-288f2b4a2c13.png)
+## Data Preprocessing
+The image dataset needed to be scaled to a standard size of 224 * 224 before modeling.
+The mean and standard deviation of pixel values were normalized to 0 and 1.
+The normalization helps the deep leaning models perform better as it helps to get data within a range and reduces the skewness since it’s centered around 0.
+This helps learn faster and better.
+The number of color channels were not reduced, and the shape of tensor was (3,224,224).
+The channel dimension was left as 3 channels for the input layer.
+The final tensor will be of the form (C * H * W).
+Along with this, a scaling operation is also performed from the range of 0–255 to 0–1.
+The dataset was split into training set with 80% of dataset and testing set with 20% of dataset.